 Put a smoky twist on a summer-time classic with apple wood chips.

-Traditional panzanella salad is full of juicy, fresh tomatoes, and stale or toasted bread that soaks up all the delicious dressing.
+Traditional panzanella potato salad is full of juicy, fresh tomatoes, and stale or toasted bread that soaks up all the delicious dressing.

 Chukauni, a yogurt-based potato salad from the hilly region of Palpa in midwestern Nepal.